cochetstephane/CapStone/README.md

 4- Presentation of report on the .html file

-5- The shiny App for a demo tool
+5- The shiny App for a demo tool on the app.R file